It's true: Just about anyone can suffer from symptoms of whiplash - not only those involved in a vehicular accident.

 Whiplash is one of the most common injuries as a result of vehicular accidents - particularly rear-end collisions.
 While whiplash is common in car accidents, this injury can occur as a result of any significant and abrupt impact, such as:

-- A fall of any kind which results in the head moving forcefully back and forward
+A fall of any kind that results in the head moving forcefully back and forward

 Whiplash symptoms may range in severity, often relating to the force of the impact and may be felt immediately or within hours/days of the traumatic event.

 Swelling, bruising and tenderness in the neck